Pallet Rack Storage Ideas for Warehouses

 Pallet rack shelves with clear aisle through them2.
 Clear Aisles

 Inventory should never block aisles.
 Not only does this constitute a huge safety hazard, but it also limits warehouse productivity.
 Labeling promotes clear aisles by providing visual cues regarding the flow of traffic and the proper spaces in which items should actually be kept.
-Highlight fixed spaces in which major assets can be stored — and use a high-density pallet racking system to handle inventory.
+Highlight fixed spaces in which major assets can be stored — and use a high-density industrial pallet racking system to handle inventory.

 3. Sort Orders